Far North Queensland: New Arrivals in the Far North

 Some of the skulls of those murdered were eventually sent back to England to be ‘studied’ so Europeans could gather a better understanding of these beings from Australia.
 We would later see them returned to country and put to rest.
 There were no treaties made with the traditional owners at this time; in fact, they were barely seen as human.

 The mistreatment, abuse and murder of many traditional owners remains a dark stain on Australia’s history and this was no different in the Far North.
-This ‘frontier mentality’ of the settlers remained long after other regions had established a more peaceful mindset.
+The ‘frontier mentality’ of the settlers remained long after other regions had established a more peaceful mindset.

 By the turn of the century Australian Governments had resolved to take ‘responsibility’ for Aboriginals.
 By 1911, every mainland State and Territory had introduced ‘protection laws’.
 These laws subjected Aboriginal people to near-total control.
 They did not have freedom of movement, labour, custody of their children or control over personal property.